 Tax Managed Strategy 10

-Not only can charitable donations provide individuals with the satisfaction of giving back to their communities, Canadian tax laws make sure that there has never been a more tax-advantaged time to give.
+Not only can charitable donations provide you with the satisfaction of giving back to your community, Canadian tax laws make sure that there has never been a more tax-advantaged time to give.

 Borrowing to invest can significantly increase your donation amount and tax savings

 The charitable leverage strategy involves taking discretionary cash flow that you might otherwise use to fund an annual charitable donation and instead use those proceeds to pay the interest on money you’ve borrowed to invest.

 The interest payments on the loan are generally tax deductible, and you can use these tax savings to pay the tax on any investment income earned in the year.
-Remaining amounts can then be donated to a charity.
+Remaining amounts can then be donated to charity.
 At the same time, you now have a large lump-sum amount invested that takes advantage of the benefits of compounding so that you can make a significant donation in the future.

 Another alternative is to continue to make your annual charitable donations but use the resulting tax savings to fund an investment loan.
 The investment loan is used to purchase non-registered investments.
 The loan interest is generally tax deductible and is paid with the tax savings from your charitable donations.
 So, you now have the potential to significantly increase the value of your non-registered investment portfolio over the long term by having a large lump sum invested, which benefits from the effects of compounding and can also be used to make an additional sizeable future donation, if you so choose.

 An in-depth look at the issues and opportunities

 Normally, when transferring the ownership of publicly traded securities like stocks, bonds, mutual funds, and segregated fund contracts to charity, the donor would have to pay tax on 50% of the capital gains realized from the assets’ appreciation in value.